Forestry building

 Construction update

-Piling works from mid-November to create foundations for the bridge walkway connection between Brisbane and Melville Streets.
+Works from mid-November to create the bridge walkway connection between Brisbane and Melville Streets, including excavation and concreting.
+Single lane closure on Brisbane St remains.

 Celebrated Tasmanian architect Robert Morris-Nunn designed the award-winning 1990s renovation of the historic Forestry building and is thrilled about the site’s future.